January 21, 2021: Theatre Yesterday and Today, by Ron Fassler

 Here's the spot.
 Though not the very first commercial, it's the best that YouTube currently offers.
 I know it's not the original because the announcer says to "ease on down to the Broadway Theatre," and not the Majestic, where it originally opened:

 It also helped the box office that in the spring it won seven Tony Awards.
-Of course, one of the reasons for that was tha the 1974–75 Broadway season was an especially poor one for musicals, with only six of the eight eligible shows still running at the time of the awards ceremony.
+One of the reasons for that was the 1974–75 Broadway season was an especially poor one for musicals, with only six of the eight eligible shows still running at the time of the awards ceremony.
 Take a look at how poorly the other six fared:

 Doctor Jazz (5), The Lieutenant (9), Man on the Moon (10), Rocky Horror Show (45), Mack & Mabel (66) and Goodtime Charley (104).